Professor Richard Coward

 From 2011-2014 Richard was the head of research for the School of Clinical Sciences and co-lead for developing and delivering undergraduate paediatric teaching in the University.
 From 2018-2021 he led Clinical Medicine at the University of Bristol in their Research Exercise Framework (REF) submission.
 He has been the chair of the national clinical study group for paediatric nephrology and the lead for research for the British Association of Paediatric Nephrology (2012-2016).
 Richard is (or has been) an active member of several scientific grant committees including the MRC Populations Systems Medicine board (PSMB), Kidney Research UK board, MRC Stratified Medicine board, MRC College Newton fund, MRC Clinical Academic Research Partnership (CARP) scheme and chair of the MRC Genome Editing Mice for Medicine (GEMM) panel.
 He reviews for multiple scientific journals and is the Associate Editor for Nephron Experimental Nephrology.
 In 2017 Richard was part of the scientific organising committee for the American Society of Nephrology and the Scientific Chair of the 50th Anniversary meeting of the European Society of Paediatric Nephrology.

 Richard is also proud to be involved in helping to train and enthuse our future academics.
 He does this at a variety of stages of their careers.
 From 2018-2021 he led the University of Bristol Undergraduate INSPIRE scheme which promotes involvement of Medical, Dental and Veterinary students in research.
 Since 2017 he has been the Royal College of Paediatrics academic trainee tutor for the South West of England.
-He is also a committee member of the GW4 Clincial Academic PhD Training scheme and the Elizabeth Blackwell Institute (EBI) clinical primer scheme.
+He is also a co-director of the GW4 Clincial Academic PhD Training scheme and a committee member of the Elizabeth Blackwell Institute (EBI) clinical primer scheme.
 From 2018-2020 he was part of the MRC Training and Careers committee.
 He has also taught Paediatric Nephrology in Uganda, Tanzania and the Democratic Republic of Congo in the past.

 01/08/2019 to 31/07/2022